Heat kernel estimates for random walks with degenerate weights: Introduction

 for any $e \in E_d$. \end{enumerate} Then, the spatial ergodic theorem gives that for $\prob$-a.e.\ $\om$,

 In particular, Assumption \ref{ass:lim_const} is fulfilled in this case and therefore for $\prob$-a.e.\ $\om$ the upper estimates on $q^\om_t(x,y)$ in Theorem~\ref{thm:hke} hold.
-Unfortunately, we cannot provide any control on the size of $\{N^{\om}(x) : x \in V\}$ in the context of general ergodic environments, as we would need some information on the speed of convergence in the ergodic theorem, which is not available in this general framework unless we make additional mixing assumptions.
+Unfortunately, we cannot provide any control on the size of $\{N^{\om}(x): x \in V\}$ in the context of general ergodic environments, as we would need some information on the speed of convergence in the ergodic theorem, which is not available in this general framework unless we make additional mixing assumptions.

 It has been been shown in \cite[Theorem 5.4]{ADS13a} that the moment condition in \eqref{eq:moment} is optimal for a local limit theorem to hold.
-In particular, this moment condition is also necessary for \emph{both} upper and lower Gaussian near-diagonal bounds to be satisfied. \end{remark}

-Next we state the upper bounds on the heat kernel $p^{\om}(t, x ,y)$ of the VSRW.
-For that purpose we need to introduce the so called chemical distance $d_\om$ defined by
+In particular, this moment condition is also necessary for \emph{both} upper and lower Gaussian near-diagonal bounds to be satisfied. \end{remark} Next we state the upper bounds on the heat kernel $p^{\om}(t, x ,y)$ of the VSRW.
+For that purpose we need to introduce the so called chemical distance $d^{\om}$ defined by